 Cavalier King Charles spaniels are usually extremely eager to please, and they are very food motivated.
 This means that they will respond well to positive, force-free training methods and are generally easy to train.
-They are dogs that do well in competitive sports, such as agility and obedience.
+These dogs do well in competitive sports, such as agility and obedience.

-The hunting instincts of a spaniel can occasionally surface in this breed, and so care must be taken to ensure they have a reliable recall and that they are not allowed to chase livestock or small furries.
+The hunting instincts of a spaniel can occasionally surface in this breed.
+Care must be taken to ensure your dog has a reliable recall and that it is not allowed to chase livestock or small furry animals.

 Common Health Problems

 Unfortunately, in part due to their rising popularity and resulting unscrupulous breeding practices, the cavalier King Charles spaniel is a breed that is associated with several potential inheritable health conditions.
 It is crucial that, if you are buying a puppy, you seek out a responsible and accredited breeder that has done the relevant health screens on the parents.

-Some of the conditions the breed is associated with are as follows:
+Some of the conditions this breed is associated with are as follows:

 Heart Disease: The breed is particularly associated with developing Mitral Valve Disease (MVD).
 This initially presents as a heart murmur, often at a young age, and it will continue to develop until the dog eventually develops heart failure.
 While medication can sometimes help to manage the condition, there is no cure, and premature death can occur.

 Syringomyelia (SM): This is another serious condition typically associated with the breed.
 It results in cavities in the spinal cord filling up with fluid near the brain.
 It is a progressive condition, which can cause extreme discomfort and pain for the dog, and the speed at which it develops can vary greatly.
 It cannot be cured, but the pain can often be successfully managed.
-The condition is sometimes also referred to as 'neck scratchers disease' as one of the first symptoms can be that the dog obsessively scratches at their neck.
+The condition is sometimes also referred to as "neck scratchers disease" as one of the first symptoms can be that the dog obsessively scratches at its neck.